CSE-SouthwestHS/SWHS-RaspPiJavaRobotics/README.md

 - ### [Use the Equipment Auto Calculator at this link to determine the exact list for a specific number of Robots.](https://docs.google.com/spreadsheets/d/1HkJkBlFcnP8gTgiid0Fkntp9MTouEFqrl5WQc5pr8DA/edit?usp=sharing)
 *Price list Notes:*

 *The items in this list are the best options for each product that we have found to build a single robot.
 There are a few items in this list which are packs containing more items than required for just one robot.
-Also, if you plan to build multiple robots, in many cases, larger more cost effective packs can be found by searching for products.
+If you plan to build multiple robots, in many cases, larger & more cost effective packs can be found by searching for products.
 This can make the cost of building multiple robots significantly lower.*